truenas/middleware/docs/userguide/index.rst

 , consider configuring the SSH service instead of a share.
 It will be slower than unencrypted FTP due to the overhead of encryption, but the data passing through the network will be encrypted.

-**NOTE:** while the GUI will let you do it, it is a bad idea to share the same volume or dataset using multiple types of access methods.
+.. note:: while the GUI will let you do it, it is a bad idea to share the same volume or dataset using multiple types of access methods.
 Different types of shares and services use different file locking methods.
 For example, if the same volume is configured to use both NFS and FTP, NFS will lock a file for editing by an NFS user, but a FTP user can simultaneously edit or delete that file.
 This will result in lost edits and confused users.
-Another example: if a volume is configured for both AFP and CIFS, Windows users may be confused by the extra filenames used by Mac files and delete the ones they don't understand;
-this will corrupt the files on the AFP share.
+Another example: if a volume is configured for both AFP and CIFS, Windows users may be confused by the extra filenames used by Mac files and delete the ones they don't understand; this will corrupt the files on the AFP share.
 Pick the one type of share or service that makes the most sense for the types of clients that will access that volume, and configure that volume for that one type of share or service.
 If you need to support multiple types of shares, divide the volume into datasets and use one dataset per share.

 This section will demonstrate how to create AFP, NFS, and CIFS shares.
 FTP and SSH configurations are described in Services Configuration.